 One was beauty—not the fleeting kind, but the kind that wounds gently and leaves you longing.
 It shimmered like dew before dawn, the hush before becoming.
 Aphrodite, though unnamed, had passed this way.
 Her presence was the ache behind the silence.

-He stepped toward her.
+I stepped toward her.

 She held the banner—not as an emblem to rally behind, but as a veil pulled back.